haxenme/nme/project/README.md

 ## Building with nme-dev

 The original way of building nme was to use the libraries provided by the 'nme-dev' haxelib.
-To do this, you install the haxelib and run "neko buil.n", possibly passing desired architectures.
+To do this, you install the haxelib and run "neko build.n", possibly passing desired architectures.

 ## Building with Native-Toolkit